a-fernihough/Data/HISCO Ireland/README.md

 Variable Name  | Description
 ------------- | -------------
-occ_plain	    | Character entry of occupation
+occ_plain	    | Character entry for occupation
 n	            | Number of people with this occupation in 1911 HISCO	        | HISCO code
 hisclass	    | HISCLASS code